 BRInC aims to inspire and raise participation of high school girls in biomedical engineering, through focusing on the exciting field of biomechanics.
 Simultaneously, BRInC will provide awareness of entrepreneurial opportunities associated with this unique field.

 Additionally, BRInC aims to grow the leadership capacity of current early career female biomechanists by giving them access to professional training and support to develop their expertise as STEM mentors and future leaders in biomechanics.
 The program will also build an inclusive and supportive professional network of Australian women in biomechanics.

-The program is funded by the Federal Government’s AusIndustry Women in STEM and Entrepreneurship (WISE) grant program.
-It is in collaboration with researchers from University of Canberra, University of Melbourne, University of Newcastle, Griffith University, University of Queensland and Central Queensland University, as well as BrainSTEM, a not-for-profit organisation that runs STEM based mentoring programs for high school students.
+The program is in collaboration with researchers from University of Canberra, University of Melbourne, University of Newcastle, Griffith University, University of Queensland and Central Queensland University, as well as BrainSTEM, a not-for-profit organisation that runs STEM based mentoring programs for high school students.

-Over a period of 100 days, during terms 2 and 3 in 2022, 100 girls will conduct a biomechanics project with the support and guidance of the mentors and attend a series of immersive workshops and masterclasses to build key STEM and life skills.
+During Term 2 in 2023, the high school girls will conduct a biomechanics project with the support and guidance of the mentors and attend a series of immersive workshops and masterclasses to build key STEM and life skills.
 The hands-on program will expose girls to the creative, applied field of biomechanics and increase their awareness of associated entrepreneurial opportunities.

 Concurrently, early career biomechanists will access training and support to develop their expertise as STEM mentors and future leaders.
 They will also gain access to a professional network of early and mid-career female researchers in the field.